 Churn = Number of churns per week or month / Number of users at the beginning of the week or month

-Many successful companies have used MVPs as a springboard, offering a practical method to test and fine-tune their business ideas.
-The following real-world examples demonstrate the significance of MVPs.
+Many successful companies have used the MVP building approach as a springboard, offering a practical method to test and fine-tune their business ideas.
+The following real-world examples demonstrate the significance of building an mvp.

 Spotify began as a simple technical prototype designed to test key assumptions: whether people were willing to stream music if artists would permit legal streaming, and whether instant playback was technically feasible.
 This early version, with only a few hard-coded songs and minimal features, lacked refinement but played a critical role in validating the concept.
 By sharing this basic MVP with friends and family, Spotify’s team quickly discovered that not only was instant, stable streaming achievable, but it was also highly desired, setting the stage for the platform’s future growth and success.